top of page

 Introduction to School Interpreting

-In this course, I learned about the educational system in which K-12 interpreters work and are part of the educational team.
-It laid the foundation for the rest of the SIS courses by covering topics such as the roles and responsibilities of a K-12 interpreter, what systems and laws impact a student's education, child development, goals of lesson plans and curriculum, as well as an overview of the history of public schools, special education, and deaf education.
+This course introduced the educational system in which K–12 interpreters work as members of the educational team.
+It established the foundation for the SIS series by addressing the roles and responsibilities of school interpreters; the laws and systems that shape a student’s education; principles of child development; instructional goals and curriculum design; and the historical context of public education, special education, and deaf education.

 INTR 431